lelou6666/nimbus-docs/cloudinitd/wordpress.rst

 Those line are enough to establish two base virtual machines in the associated cloud.
-From there the next  thing to do is customize these VMs to do their needed jobs, become a mysql server and a wordpress server.
+From there the next  thing to do is customize these VMs to do their needed jobs, become a MySQL server and a WordPress server.
 The next three lines of the configuration file handle this.

 ``bootpgm`` points to a script that is copied into the virtual machine where it is run.
 This script should download, install, and configure the machine to do its job.
 In the case of the MySQL server software is installed with apt-get and configured.
-In the wordpress case wordpress is downloaded and installed.
+In the WordPress case WordPress is downloaded and installed.

 Further, the hostname where
-the MySQL service is running is passed to the wordpress VM so that it can connect to it.
+the MySQL service is running is passed to the WordPress VM so that it can connect to it.
 This is handled with the ``deps`` directive and the ``bootconf`` directive.
 The files in this launch plan serve as a good example for how this works.